Sarah Andrews (politician)

 Sarah Emily Andrews is an Australian politician.
-She has been a Labor Party member of the South Australian House of Assembly since the 2022 state election, representing Gibson.
+She has been a Labor Party member of the South Australian House of Assembly since the 2022 election, representing Gibson.
 With a swing of 12.5 per cent, she defeated the incumbent Liberal Party member, former transport minister Corey Wingard, who had held the seat since 2018 and enjoyed a pre-election margin of 10 per cent.
 Her election success was not expected.

 Andrews grew up within the current boundaries of Gibson, has a Bachelor of Arts in Drama from Flinders University, and is married with two adult children.
 She previously worked in a senior role with Professionals Australia, the union representing science, technology and engineering professionals.

 Personal life and career

 Sarah Emily Andrews grew up in the southern beachside suburb of Hove, and attended Paringa Park Primary School, Brighton Primary School, attended Westminster School and gained a Bachelor of Arts in Drama with honours at Flinders University.
 She was previously employed for many years by Professionals Australia – the union representing science, technology and engineering professionals – and prior to the 2022 election was the director of the organisation responsible for South Australia and Western Australia.
 Andrews is married, has two adult children, and plays competitive sport with the Westminster Old Scholars Soccer Club.